 Vatican Dress Code

-Modest dress is required by both men and women when visiting the Vatican, including the museums.
-Low cut or sleeveless clothing, shorts, short skirts, and hats are not allowed.
+Men and women require modest dress when visiting the Vatican, including the museums.
+Low-cut or sleeveless clothing, shorts, short skirts, and hats are not allowed.
 Entry is denied to those not dressed appropriately.

 Vatican Museums and Sistine Chapel